vladimirovertheworld/skyforcedataset/README.md

-#  Dataset
+#  Automating Gameplay Frame Annotation Using Rust and Object Detection

 This repository contains tools for generating a dataset from gameplay screenshots of the game *Sky Fighter*.
 The goal is to process and annotate gameplay screenshots for machine learning tasks, particularly object detection.
 This dataset includes annotated images in YOLO format, identifying key objects like player ships, enemies, bullets, power-ups, and obstacles.

-Article with more details and implementation aproache https://www.linkedin.com/pulse/automating-gameplay-frame-annotation-using-rust-object-ovcharov-cwshf
+Article with more details and implementation aproaches https://www.linkedin.com/pulse/automating-gameplay-frame-annotation-using-rust-object-ovcharov-cwshf

 ## Project Structure